Gothic architecture: Decline and transition

 Beginning in the mid-15th century, the Gothic style gradually lost its dominance in Europe.
 It had never been popular in Italy, and in the mid-15th century the Italians, drawing upon ancient Roman ruins, returned to classical models.
 The dome of Florence Cathedral (1420–1436) by Filippo Brunelleschi, inspired by the Pantheon, Rome, was one of the first Renaissance landmarks, but it also employed Gothic technology; the outer skin of the dome was supported by a framework of twenty-four ribs.
+In the 16th century, as Renaissance architecture from Italy began to appear in France and other countries in Europe.
+The Gothic style began to be described as outdated, ugly and even barbaric.
+The term "Gothic" was first used as a pejorative description.
+Giorgio Vasari used the term "barbarous German style" in his 1550 Lives of the Artists to describe what is now considered the Gothic style.
+In the introduction to the Lives he attributed various architectural features to the Goths whom he held responsible for destroying the ancient buildings after they conquered Rome, and erecting new ones in this style.
+In the 17th century, Molière also mocked the Gothic style in the 1669 poem La Gloire: "...the insipid taste of Gothic ornamentation, these odious monstrosities of an ignorant age, produced by the torrents of barbarism..."
+The dominant styles in Europe became in turn Italian Renaissance architecture, Baroque architecture, and the grand classicism of the style Louis XIV.

-The Kings of France had first-hand knowledge of the new Italian style, because of the military campaign of Charles VIII to Naples and Milan (1494), and especially the campaigns of Louis XII and Francis I (1500–1505) to restore French control over Milan and Genoa.
-They brought back Italian paintings, sculpture and building plans, and, more important, Italian craftsmen and artists.
-The Cardinal Georges d'Amboise, chief minister of Louis XII, built the Chateau of Gaillon near Rouen (1502–10) with the assistance of Italian craftsmen.
-The Château de Blois (1515–24) introduced the Renaissance loggia and open stairway.
-King Francois I installed Leonardo da Vinci at his Chateau of Chambord in 1516, and introduced a Renaissance long gallery at the Palace of Fontainebleau in 1528–1540.
-In 1546 Francois I began building the first example of French classicism, the square courtyard of the Louvre Palace designed by Pierre Lescot.
+The Kings of France had first-hand knowledge of the new Italian style, because of the military campaign of Charles VIII to Naples and Milan (1494), and especially the campaigns of Louis XII and François I (1500–1505) to restore French control over Milan and Genoa.
+They brought back Italian paintings, sculpture and building plans, and, more importantly, Italian craftsmen and artists.
+The Cardinal Georges d'Amboise, chief minister of Louis XII, built the Chateau of Gaillon near Rouen (1502–1510) with the assistance of Italian craftsmen.
+The Château de Blois (1515–1524) introduced the Renaissance loggia and open stairway.
+François I installed Leonardo da Vinci at his Chateau of Chambord in 1516, and introduced a Renaissance long gallery at the Palace of Fontainebleau in 1528–1540.
+In 1546 François I began building the first example of French classicism, the square courtyard of the Louvre Palace designed by Pierre Lescot.

+Nonetheless, new Gothic buildings, particularly churches, continued to be built.
+New Gothic churches built in Paris in this period included Saint-Merri (1520–1552) and Saint-Germain l'Auxerrois.
+The first signs of classicism in Paris churches did not appear until 1540, at Saint-Gervais-Saint-Protais.
+The largest new church, Saint-Eustache (1532–1560), rivalled Notre-Dame in size, 105 m long, 44 m wide, and 35 m high.
+As construction of this church continued, elements of Renaissance decoration, including the system of classical orders of columns, were added to the design, making it a Gothic-Renaissance hybrid.